Immunisation

 The recent increase in the numbers of cases of mumps and measles in the United Kingdom is a direct result of children not being immunised following unfounded and unnecessary scares about the measles, mumps and rubella vaccine.

-There are three reasons why we immunise children.
-First, immunisation prevents children from becoming ill with unpleasant and serious infectious diseases, which have a risk of complications and long-term side effects.
-Until these diseases are eradicated, every child that is not immunised is at risk of complications if they catch the actual infectious disease itself.
-Complications such as ear infections, pneumonia and in rare cases, measles encephalitis (a rare brain disease which happens in one in 1,000 cases of infected children) can occur - Oxford University - Oxford Vaccine Group March 2013.
+Until these diseases are eradicated, every child that is not immunised is at risk of complications and fatal outcomes (death) if they catch the actual infectious disease itself.
+Serious complications such as ear infections, pneumonia, and in rare cases, measles encephalitis (swelling of the brain) can occur and can lead to damaging and fatal outcomes (University of Oxford Vaccine Knowledge, 2025).

 Copyright © 2024 University of Oxford.
 All rights reserved.